 She died on April 17, 2018, and was laid to rest on the grounds of the Bush Library Center on Sunday, April 22.

 Funeral services were held in Houston that day.
 A vehicular processional then made its way to College Station and traversed through the city with thousands lining the streets to pay tribute.

-In a story which appeared in the April 23 edition of The Eagle newspaper in Bryan and College Station, reporter Caitlin Clark captured the spirt of the Bush family, the Bush Library Center, and the woman who joined with her husband in serving the nation with respect and dignity.
+In a story which appeared in the April 23 edition of The Eagle newspaper, reporter Caitlin Clark captured the spirit of the Bush family, the Bush Library Center, and the woman who joined with her husband in serving the nation with respect and dignity.

 A candlelight vigil organized by Lela Akiashvili, a student at Texas A&M’s Bush School of Government and Public Service, was held outside the library Tuesday night.
 Akiashvili, a 28-year old Fulbright Scholar who will graduate in a month with a master’s of public service and administration, said she was lucky to have had the chance to meet Mrs. Bush on campus.

 Akiashvili was reading outside one day in March when she spotted her.
 Bush was taking a walk around the pond behind the library.
 Akiashvili knew this was her chance.

 She congratulated Bush on International Women’s Day—it was March 8—and they chatted about Akiashvili’s home country of Georgia.